jtirsfdr/dotfiles/README.md

 $ cd dotfiles
 $ ./install.sh
 $ systemctl --user enable --now pipewire-pulse
+$ sudo systemctl enable --now greetd
 ```
+[NOTE]

+greetd has a tendency to break, make sure you're familiar with
+how to switch VTs (Ctrl+Alt+F2).

 ### Relogin to switch to zsh

 In Neovim: